 The system installs WCF on your computer.

-If you've installed WCF on a machine that had ASP.NET already installed, re-register ASP.NET into IIS.
-Use the ASP.NET IIS Registration Tool (aspnet_regiis.exe) with the -i parameter.
+After installing WCF on a machine that already had ASP.NET installed, you may need to re-register ASP.NET into IIS.

 Configuring WCF services to use SSL